Google Ad Grants for Nonprofits: Promote Your Cause For Free

 • Your nonprofit should be verified by Percent, which occurs when you register for a Google for Nonprofits account.

-• Your organization must not be a governmental entity, hospital, healthcare organization, school, or other academic institution.
-However, Google does offer a separate program for educational institutions called Google for Education.
+• Your organization must not be a governmental entity, hospital, healthcare organization, or academic institution.
+However, foundations and philanthropic arms of healthcare organizations and educational institutions are still eligible.
+Also, Google offers a separate program for schools called Google for Education.

 • Participants must agree to the Google for Nonprofits Additional Terms of Service.